jadf9010/SSH-key-connecting-bitbucket/README.md

 > **ssh-add -A** : run manually to load your saved keychain.

 The **.bash_profile** contains all the startup configuration and preferences for your command line interface.
-In the section Troubleshooting below It was solved

 DONE.
 -